Featured image of post How I Run SonarQube in My Own CI Pipeline (And Let AI Fix What It Finds)

 • cognitive-complexity hotspots refactored

-• scan-flow issues fixed so the SonarQube pipeline itself became more reliable
+• scan-flow issues fixed so the pipeline itself became more reliable

-That is the detail that made the whole approach feel real to me.
-The AI was not “doing security” in some theatrical sense.
-It was participating in a bounded remediation loop with concrete input, reviewable output, and a cleaner next scan.
+That is what convinced me this was worth doing.
+The AI was not magically “doing security.”
+It was working inside a bounded remediation process with real input, reviewable output, and a cleaner next scan.

 What I still keep human

-I do not think static analysis findings should all be auto-fixed blindly.
+I do not want all findings auto-fixed blindly.

-That is why I still care so much about review gates, protected areas, and explicit pull requests.
-AI can do triage.
-AI can do a surprising amount of repair work.
-But the system becomes trustworthy only when people retain approval authority over the consequential parts.
+That is why I still care about review gates, protected areas, and explicit pull requests.
+AI can triage.
+AI can repair a lot.
+But the system only stays trustworthy when people keep approval authority over the consequential parts.

-The more repositories I maintain, the less patience I have for passive quality tooling.
+I have less patience for passive quality tools every year.

-If a scan only tells me what is wrong, it is useful.
-If a scan creates the next actionable task, it is much more useful.
-If that task can be routed through an AI-assisted workflow and still land in a human-reviewed PR, then the tool has become part of delivery rather than commentary on delivery.
+If a scan only tells me what is wrong, that is useful.
+If it creates the next actionable task, that is better.
+If that task can go through an AI-assisted workflow and still land in a human-reviewed PR, then the tool is part of delivery instead of commentary on delivery.

-I still think DAST and pipeline security automation matter deeply; that earlier OWASP post still reflects that.
-But SonarQube plus an AI remediation loop feels like the next generation of the same idea: make quality signals operational, not ornamental.
+I still think DAST and pipeline security automation matter deeply.
+The earlier OWASP post was about that.
+But SonarQube plus an AI remediation loop feels like the next step: make quality signals operational, not ornamental.

 References: